 If you dwell on the potential relationships that went sour, you will turn Sugar Daddies off by being too upfront or aggressive.

 Let things move slowly, and don’t let yourselves get hurt by the assholes who mistreat or lie to you!
-A quality I have learned as a SB is how to move on from bad relationships.
+A quality I have learned as a sugar baby is how to move on from bad relationships.